Our blog, Bloggers Passion, made $106,000 in 2018, so we know how much hard it is to take a blog from 0 to making several thousand dollars a year.

 Use a tracker like Rescue Time or Toggl to keep an eye on what you’re doing throughout the day.
 These time tracker apps help you easily find which sites you’re mostly visiting and how much time you’re spending on such sites so you can easily figure out your “time sucking” sites.

-Once you’re done with it, you should use tools like StayFocusd to block all the sites which are distracting and wasting most of your time.
+Once you’re done with it, use tools like StayFocusd to block all the sites which are distracting and wasting most of your time.

 Quick tip: If you’re looking for an easy tutorial on starting a blog, check out this post how to launch a blog from scratch.